-Fresh Dill and Parsley tend to be infested with aphids, thrips and other insects.
-Please check “Special Instructions” below for instructions on checking these for insect infestation
+Fresh dill and parsley tend to be infested with aphids, thrips and other insects.
+Please see “Kashrut Instructions” below for instructions on how to check for insect infestation

 Vegetable spinners, power hoses, and light boxes are not always available in the home.
 We therefore recommend the following alternate procedure.